cn0047/stash/ed/sh/sh.redis/README.md

 del mykey
 ````

+Redis - in-memory data structure store (persistent), used as database,
+with server-side scripts (lua).

 #### Data types:

 * Strings - A String value can be at max 512 Megabytes in length.